Haufe-Lexware/docker-style-guide/creating_base_images_with_docker_cli.md

 If you have docker installed, you can create a base image by opening a console and typing in:
 `docker pull ubuntu` if you don't have an Ubuntu image on your system, Docker automatically searches the the Docker Hub for the latest available image.

-**Attention:** Since you are just getting started this is ok.
+**Achtung:** Since you are just getting started this is ok.
 If you are working on a project where the application is only supported by ubuntu version 14.04 then you would pull that ubuntu image by specifying either the version or the release name in the tag - `docker image pull ubuntu:trusty`

 The tag, that comes after the ":", contains the metainformation about the image.
 If there is no tag, Docker assumes that you want the latest image and pulls this.